codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 from queue_app import views
 from queue_app import tasks
 ```
-Here we connect our app to the Redis Data Capsule we will create by accessing an environment varibale called `REDIS_URL`.
+Here we connect our app to the Redis Data Capsule we will create by accessing an environment variable called `REDIS_URL`.

 This environment variable will be defined by Code Capsules once we have created our Redis Data Capsule and Backend Capsules.

-## Create a Procfile and requirements.txt
+## Creating a Procfile and `requirements.txt`

 Now we need to create a `Procfile`.
 This file tells Code Capsules which application to run as our web application through the `gunicorn` module.